 Bike helmets in very cold weather

-Summary: If you are going to be using a bike helmet in very cold weather you might wonder if the cold will affect
+Summary: If you are going to be using a bike helmet in very cold weather you might wonder if the cold will affect helmet performance.
+Helmets are tested for that.

 - ASTM: -13 degrees to -17 degrees C (F 8 to -1 degree).